 What to expect from Black Ops Cold War

-First up, the game is being developed by Raven Software and Treyarch, the developer that worked on the previous four Black Ops titles, including the fan-favourite original - to which this is a direct sequel.
+First up, the game was developed by Raven Software and Treyarch, the developer that worked on the previous four Black Ops titles, including the fan-favourite original - to which this is a direct sequel.

-Based on the title it’s clear it will be set during the Cold War.
-More specifically, it'll take place in the early '80s, as a long-inactive Soviet agent named Perseus moves back into action, prompting an inevitably aggressive American response.
+Based on the title it’s clear it's set during the Cold War.
+More specifically, it takes place in the early '80s, as a long-inactive Soviet agent named Perseus moves back into action, prompting an inevitably aggressive American response.